Ethnobotanical Gardens what are they?

 But I would go further than this as they have done at Oaxaca’s Botanical garden and this is to just grow their own, native plants in relation to all the uses by their people.

-And this garden seems to concentrate mostly on foreign plants and not endemics…
+And this garden seems to concentrate mostly on foreign useful plants anyway rather than pure native plants.

 ‘Ethnobotany is not about the use of plants by indigenous people in the tropics alone, it is also about the daily dependence on plants by all of us.
 The Convention on Biological Diversity and Agenda 21 have brought a new pride in national biological heritage and the knowledge of both its use and sustainable use by consumers are all issues relevant to ethnobotanical teaching.
 Educators are encouraged to reconnect people to plant use via collections of products, product packaging, living plants and by exploring the use of Europe’s own flora, as well as the rich heritage of plant use by immigrant communities which is often concentrated in urban areas – so called ‘urban ethnobotany’.